JoshuaSchlesiger/CruchyTransmitter/README.md

 In addition, the server should provide **1 get-interface (/anime)** where clients can download the week's data.
 In addition, **2 post-interfaces** are required for the notification system.
 The first interface (**/registerToken**) is required so that clients can register their FCM token with my server and then use the second interface (**/updateAnimeSub**) to manage their subscriptions.

+## Deployment on own server

+### Requirements
+* Java version: 20.0.2
+* Maven version 3.9.6
+* Tomcat version 10.1.24
+* Postgres version 15.6

+### Database preparation

+I use a Postgres database.
+I have written a file in the project path which gives you the commands to create your database correctly.
+The file is called postgre.commands

 ### Properties

 The server offers a configuration option using properties.
 Copy the application.properties_example to application.properties.
 I will now explain the individual properties: